Introduction

 2 Platforms for Statistical and Scientific Computing

-• Stan Declare Bayesian models and compile into fast executable programs that sample from the posterior by Hamiltonian Monte Carlo.
+• Stan Declare Bayesian models using a high-level modeling language.
+Models compile into fast executable programs which generate samples from posterior distribution using Hamiltonian Monte Carlo.
 Integrates with several other programming languages including R via the rstan package.

 • MultiBUGS An actively maintained BUGS platform for Bayesian modeling, which automates MCMC sampling given a user’s model specification.
 Other BUGS variants are OpenBUGS and WinBUGS.
 JAGS also follows a similar paradigm.

-• The Julia Language A high-level and high-performance language for technical computing.
+• Julia A high-level and high-performance language for technical computing.

 • Python High-level language for data science and general computing.